-The traveler mobility application sends the traveler and transit rider updated status messages that the "ICM event" along the Loop 101 corridor has been cleared and there is no more detour route or service delay in place.
+The various traveler information applications receive an update from the Loop 101 DSS system that the ICM event has been cleared.
+The individual traveler information applications sends the driver and transit rider updated status messages that the ICM event along the Loop 101 corridor has been cleared and there is no more detour route or service delay in place.
 Both travelers now know that everything has returned to normal conditions.